HaileyLV/PA1489-project/Reflection/Reflection 1.md

  + Docker Compose became a crucial solution for integrating our two apps, significantly simplifying the development process.

 - **What did you not manage to solve?
 Why not?**
-  + We haven't fully established a proper review and commit approval process.
-Often, the same person who created the merge request also approved and merged the code.
-Additionally, we frequently pushed code directly to the remote repository and merge it into the main branch.
-The reasons for this are outlined in the "What went less well?" section.
+ + We have yet to implement a proper review and commit approval process.
+Often, the same person would create, approve, and merge merge requests, and we tended to push code directly to the main branch.
+These issues stemmed from our lack of experience and insufficient planning.

-  + We finished assignment 2 at the end of week 41 so we have much less time to work with Test and Debug.
-We had no experience with project work, so even though we have made a buget in advance of weekly plan, we are still behind schedule.
-In the next project, we need to calculate the plan earlier, instead of too close as it was with this project.
+ + We finished Assignment 2 late, which left us with little time for the "Test and Debug" phase.
+In future projects, we need to plan earlier and allow for more buffer time to avoid similar problems.